realA10001986/Dash-Gauges/DIY/electronics/README.md

 3) Upload the Gerber file (.zip, do not decompress!); leave all options at their defaults.
 You can choose a PCB color though...
 4) Activate "PCB assembly", click "NEXT"
 5) Enjoy a view of the PCB, click "NEXT"
-6) Upload the BOM and "PickAndPlace" files, click NEXT
+6) Upload the BOM and "PickAndPlace" (CPL) files, click "Process BOM & CPL"
 7) After uploading BOM and CPL, JLCPCB will complain about missing data for the axial resistors R1-R8, R11.
 These are intentionally missing in the BOM since they depend on your hardware.
 Click "Continue".
-8) Read the remarks regarding the BOM below and uncheck superfluous parts in the list, click Next
+8) Read the remarks regarding the BOM below and uncheck superfluous parts in the list, click "NEXT"
 9) Click "Do not place" when JLCPCB complains about "unselected parts"
-10) Enjoy a nice 2D or 3D views of your future board, click "Next"
+10) Enjoy a nice 2D or 3D view of your future board, click "NEXT".
+(If the display stalls at "Processing files", click "NEXT" regardless).
-11) Select a "product description" and click "Save to cart".
+11) Select a "product description" (eg. Movie prop) and click "Save to cart".
 Then finalize your order.

 ### About the BOM: